Scotchester/jellybeans/_posts/2017-04-13-jelly-belly-snapple.md

     </ul>
 </div>

-WHile I wasn't blown away, there are some very good flavors in this package.
+While I wasn't blown away, there are some very good flavors in this package.
 Not all that surprising, given the pedigree of Jelly Belly and Snapple.

 - I don't know what fruit punch _is_, but I have known since I was a kid